rdinch/MathResourceStudio-Help/docs/tutorials/delete,-cut,-copy,-paste-or-move-sections-and-elements.md

 - Move Up or Move Down - These commands DO NOT apply to sections.

+!!! tip
-TIP: Undo (Ctrl + z) and Redo (Ctrl + y) are available on the Quick Access Toolbar.
+    Undo (Ctrl + z) and Redo (Ctrl + y) are available on the Quick Access Toolbar.
 If you delete or move an item in error, you can undo or redo an action.